What’s involved in Rhinoplasty Surgery in Australia?

 The time taken to recover before returning to work or other daily activities, such as driving, may vary from patient to patient.
 This also depends on the type of Rhinoplasty procedure and the type of work you perform.

 Many patients may find they can return to work approximately 2-3 weeks following surgery.
 If your work is highly physically demanding, however, it may take longer before you are able to return.
 If possible, allow 4 to 6 weeks of adequate healing time before resuming certain activities.

 TIP: Surgery advice is individualised.
 Your chosen Plastic Surgeon will be able give you personalised advice on when you can return to work and other daily activities.

-Will i need to stay in hospital overnight after surgery?
+Will i need to stay in hospital overnight after Rhinoplasty surgery in Australia?

 As part of an individually tailored surgical plan, your Surgeon may suggest the surgical option(s) or techniques that can help optimise your chances of getting the surgical outcomes you seek with nose surgery or corrective Rhinoplasty.

 Will i need to stop smoking prior to rhinoplasty surgery?

 - Healing is detrimentally impacted in individuals who smoke.